debs-obrien/debbie.codes/content/articles/interviewing-with-the-big-tech-companies.md

 Week 3 was harder.
 It felt like this process was never going to end.
 They tell you it can take up to 3 weeks but you never expect it to take as long as that and you start to worry that something must be wrong if it is taking so long.
 Your mind plays games with you and you start to think what if it doesn't work out, what if it doesn't pass, I'm not going to be able to work for Microsoft.

 Patience on week 3 was hard.
 Not suffering an anxiety attack on week 3 was hard.
-But in the middle of the week I finally got news that the report was finished but there were a few things they couldn't verify and I needed to find more documents to prove my start and end dates for these companies.
-Once I had uploaded about 20 documents I jus thought to myself that I can't do no more.
+But in the middle of the week I finally got news that the report was finished but there were a few things they couldn't verify and I needed to find more documents to prove my start and end dates for previous companies.
+Once I had uploaded about 20 documents I just thought to myself that I can't do anymore more.
 My documents are solid but if they are not good enough then there is nothing else I can do.

 ### Finally :)